mmccanse/ai-case-study/README.md

 # ai-case-study
-# TITLE
+# Blackline - AI offerings in accounting spaces

 ## Overview and Origin

-* Name of company
+* Name of company: Blackline

-* When was the company incorporated?
+* Blackline was incorporated in 2001, and became a publicly traded company in 2016

-* Who are the founders of the company?
+* Blackline was founded by Therese Tucker

-* How did the idea for the company (or project) come about?
+* Blackline was initially founded to help accounting teams improve their processes by replacing Excel with a suite of accounting software. (wikipedia) Per the company's website and financial statements, Blackline's mission is: "to transform how accounting and finance departments operate, by delivering an indispensable platform to the controller." (company website)  Blackline's platform includes

 * How is the company funded?
 How much funding have they received?